ilios/user-guide/schools/session-types.md

 # Session Types

+This refers to an educational activity's modality.
+Examples include "Lecture", "Small Group <12", and "Tutorial".
+These are customizable at the School level.

 ### Add New Session Type

 To create a new Session Type or to review existing session types, click as shown below.
 A newly created session type can be used for existing or for future Sessions being created in Ilios.